Dellasvasileios/WheatherNow/README.md

 4. the user should be able to choose time format

-5.the user should be able to set a notification for a day that matches certain cretiria. the cretiria are:
+5.the user should be able to set a notification for a day that matches certain cretiria.</br>
+  the cretiria are:</br>
-  1.when temperature exceeds a specific a value
+  1.when temperature exceeds a specific a value</br>
-  2.when temperature is less than a specific value 3.when wind speed is greater than a specific value 4.if the weather is going to be rainy the user will have the ability to set how many days earlier he wants to be informed with maximum seven days.
+  2.when temperature is less than a specific value</br>
+  3.when wind speed is greater than a specific value</br>
+  4.if the weather is going to be rainy</br>
+the user will have the ability to set how many days earlier he wants to be informed with maximum seven days.